zayarmoekaung/digitalTeaHouse/README.md

     $mats = getSearchMat('null');
     }

    This will check if  the key work is empty and call the functions in dth_function.php to find the key word in three tables and retrive the query.
+   The rest of the codes in file  will show the search result.